EdinUser/YouTubeLocalHistory/tests/README.md

 # Testing Guide

-This directory contains comprehensive tests for the YouTube Local History extension.
+This directory contains comprehensive tests for the YT re:Watch extension.

 ## Test Structure